ghost2238/engine-ex/README.md

 - This framework is not made to facilitate cheating in multiplayer games, so there will not be any anti-cheat engine evasion code or similiar.
 The techniques used are very obvious for standard cheating engines.

 ## TODO
-- [ ] Better interface with core library, remove macros and other ugly stuff.
+- [X] Better interface with core library, remove macros and other ugly stuff.
-- [ ] Better separation between game/app part, too tangled right now due to testing.
-- [ ] Switch to the Keystone framework for machine code generation.
-- [ ] Switch to Capstone for the disassembly parts.
 - [ ] Guess calling convention and number of arguments of a target function.
 Static/dynamic analysis.
 - [ ] Embedded HTTP server to facilitate UI.
 [Kore](https://github.com/jorisvink/kore) looks good.
 - [ ] Scripting language, both for exposing your API and EngineEx internals.